 Bake as any other polymer clay item, depending on the clay layer thickness, according to the instructions given by the manufacturer.
 Tent your tray with a piece of oven paper and stay close to the oven.
 Although it is safe to bake the spun cotton items, it is always better to be careful.

-Let the items cool down normally.
-When the items are at normal temperature, you can cover them as usual.
+Let the beads cool down normally.
+When they are at normal temperature, you can cover them as usual.

 This first layer offers a stable and smooth surface.
 You can then apply more layers, depending on the technique you want to use.
 I suggest to use again a bit of “bake and bond” between the first and second layers, the baked and the unbaked.
 This process will keep the two layers together during the baking time.